Knights of Saint Columbanus

 There are 68 councils across all 32 counties on the island of Ireland.
 Membership in the order is open to all practising Catholic men and their families aged 18 and over.
-There is a youth division of the order open to younger men ages 16 and up, called the Associate Knights of St Columbanus.
+There is a youth division of the order open to younger men ages 16 and up called the Associate Knights of St Columbanus.
 The Order is a founding member of the International Alliance of Catholic Knights.

 Widely described as a secret society, the organisation rejects this assertion.
 The Knights of St. Columbanus has also had influence in government, business and trade unions.
+It has been described in Church, State and Social Science in Ireland as "the Irish organisation most durably associated with combating Catholic economic subordination," as it sought, after formation, to break through the hegemony of a Protestant minority in public institutions and commerce.
+It is headquartered at a Georgian clubhouse in Ely Place, Dublin.

 History

 Formation

 Fr.
-James Kearney O'Neill, of Ballycastle, Co.
-Antrim, founded the Order of the Knights of St Columbanus in 1915 "to cherish fraternal charity and to develop practical Catholicity among its members, to promote and foster the cause of the Catholic faith and Catholic education".
+James Kearney O'Neill, of Ballycastle, County Antrim, founded the Order of the Knights of St Columbanus in 1915 "to cherish fraternal charity and to develop practical Catholicity among its members, to promote and foster the cause of the Catholic faith and Catholic education".

 O'Neill was influenced heavily by social teachings of the Church, in particular the Papal encyclical Rerum Novarum.
 This key encyclical, issued by Pope Leo XIII in 1891, addressed the exploitation of industrial workers and encouraged membership in labour unions, while rejecting the extreme solutions offered by both socialism and laissez faire capitalism.
 O'Neill witnessed such injustices first-hand in his role as parish priest of Sacred Heart Parish in industrialized, turn of the century Belfast.
 By 1920, following the Partition of Ireland, events such as the shipyard expulsions in East Belfast, where Catholic workers were forcibly removed from the yards, began a two-year spate of attacks, predominantly affecting Catholic civilians in the city.
 Estimates suggest that between 1920 and 1922, over 500 people lost their lives with 1,100 people injured and 650 homes and businesses destroyed.
 Catholics hanged in effigy from buildings were also seen during this time.
 These events are widely known as the 'Belfast Pogroms'.
 Additionally, all local government representatives were from Protestant, unionist backgrounds at this time, therefore the needs of the Catholic nationalist population could not be addressed.
 In the face of these situations, an organisation which sought to serve the Catholic population in Belfast was direly needed.

 Working with Bishop John Tohill, O'Neill arranged regular meetings at which the social teachings of Pope Leo XIII and Pope Pius X were discussed.
 This marked the beginning of the order as it is known today, by educating its members in social principles which can be applied to practical, real-life situations.

 The order was placed under the patronage of St Columbanus for his missionary zeal in bringing the Good News to all, in addition to infamously standing up for what's right in the face of adversity, an issue faced by many of the early Knights.